 Many people make plans for what they wish to happen when they die.
 A key legal document in a good estate plan is a legally executed Will.
 A Will designates who will receive the property in the estate upon a loved one’s passing.
 There are many options available when drafting a Will.
 In this article we will give some tips on drafting Wills.
-It is always a good idea to hire a probate attorney such as Austin probate lawyer Farren Smith for help drafting a Will.
+It is always a good idea to hire a probate attorney such as Austin probate lawyer Farren Sheehan for help drafting a Will.

 What if the Person Did Not Have a Will